-From getting a liquor licence and installing a tap system, to Matt taking up homebrewing as a way to educate himself about beer before installing a 300 litre brewhouse in the back of the café, through to winning Champion Small Independent Brewery at the 2018 Indies awards and Champion Australian Independent Brewpub in 2020.
+From getting a liquor licence and installing a tap system, to Matt taking up homebrewing as a way to educate himself about beer before installing a 300 litre brewhouse in the back of the café, through to winning Champion Small Independent Brewery at the 2018 Indies awards, Champion Australian Independent Brewpub in 2020, Champion Small Independent Brewery in 2021, and Champion Small Australian Brewery (alongside two champion beer trophies) at the 2022 Australian International Beer Awards.
 You can read more about Moffat Beach Brewing’s story here; on the brewing front, it’s a real zero-to-hero journey.

 In the meantime, if you want to drink this hero beer at the source, you first have to decide which “source”.